xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 This article is intended to share an up-to-date telemetry stack that can easily be spined up using Docker, it provides configuration example for both dial-in and dial-out streaming methods and shares a few tips and tricks to work with telemetry models and collectors.

+All configuration files presented can be found on the [Github repository](https://github.com/RomainCyr/tig-stack-qos-interface-statistics)

 # Context
 ## QOS Interface Statistics
 Collecting QOS interface statistics is a recurring demand of our customers.
 Knowing the bandwidth utilization of an interface is often not enough and having the distribution of traffic among QOS classes gives a better view of the traffic profile.